AyoubBrm/AyoubBrm/README.md

 ##### Hi, I'm Ayoub:

 - 🎓 Im Student at 1337 Med-Tétouan.
-- 😁 Im Interested in robot, Ia, WebDev.
+- 😁 Im Interested in robot, Ai, WebDev.
 - 🖼 I love to draw anything
 - 👁 mailbox: You can reach me with the links below